 What to Use?
 Agile vs. Waterfall for Product Development

-Agile vs. Waterfall for Business
+Agile vs. Waterfall Product Development

-One of the most common and vexing questions in the tech world is whether to choose Agile Application Development or Waterfall Application Development when developing software.
+One of the most common and vexing questions in the tech world is whether to choose Agile Application Development or Waterfall Product Development when developing software.
 Both have advantages and disadvantages for software product development.
 But one thing which appears to be consistently true is the need for a method of some kind.
 Technologists tend to prefer Agile, though it’s not always best for business, but they always prefer using some sort of method rather than nothing.
 The end results are always better, too.
 Using any methodology is more efficient than using none.

 Overview of the Methods